silvermine/videojs-airplay/README.md

 ## How do I use it?

-The `silvermine-videojs-airplay` plugin includes 3 types of assets: javascript, CSS and images.
+The `@silvermine/videojs-airplay` plugin includes 3 types of assets: javascript, CSS and images.

 You can either build the plugin locally and use the assets that are output from the build